 Constructed wetlands are used to treat industrial wastewater with high concentrations of heavy metals.
-Removal mechanisms include adhesion to granular material and sediments, chemical precipitation, and plant uptake [9].
-Plants can remove concentrations of heavy metals through a complex internal system that involves uptake, accumulation in leaves and roots, trafficking, and detoxification of metals [10], [11].
+Removal mechanisms include adhesion to granular material and sediments, chemical precipitation, and plant uptake [8].
+Plants can remove concentrations of heavy metals through a complex internal system that involves uptake, accumulation in leaves and roots, trafficking, and detoxification of metals [9], [10].
 Additionally, the heavy metal accumulation varies with plant species, biomass type, and time of harvest.
-[12] and [13] reported that Phragmites australis L. accumulated 80% more Cr in belowground biomass than aboveground biomass in a few months.
+The institutions UCAS and IHB (CN) [11], NUI (IE) and LJMU (UK) [12], reported that Phragmites australis L. accumulated 80% more Cr in belowground biomass than aboveground biomass in a few months.

-More than 400 hyperaccumulator plants have been described to accumulate and detoxify high levels of metal ions, such as Ni, Co, Pb, Zn, Mn, Cd, etc. [10], [14].
-The principal removal mechanisms for plants are uptake/absorption of the pollutants through roots and translocation to the upper part of the plant [15].
-Although several studies reported that some Cyperaceae species are heavy metal hyperaccumulators of contaminants such as Zn and Cr [16], [17], [18] C. odoratus has not been studied for heavy metal accumulation.
-[19] reported that C. odoratus is a candidate for mine wastewater treatment with low pH values and Fe concentrations lower than 70 mg.L-1.
-In Colombia, the Cyperaceae family has more than 80 reported plant species [20], however, only a few species have been evaluated for phytodepuration processes [21].
+In Colombia, the Cyperaceae family has more than 80 reported plant species [19], however, only a few species have been evaluated for phytodepuration processes [20].
 This study evaluated Cr and Zn removal efficiency of horizontal subsurface flow constructed wetlands (pilot scale) planted with C. odoratus (Cyperaceae) a common local species in tropical wetlands from Colombia.
-C. odoratus is a native grass adapted to live in flooded soils and widely distributed in all regions of Colombia, including rice cultivation systems [22].
-UCLA (Venezuela) reported that C.

-odoratus is resistant to certain herbicides and common weed in agricultural areas [23].
+C. odoratus is a native grass adapted to live in flooded soils and widely distributed in all regions of Colombia, including rice cultivation systems [21].
+UCV (VE) reported that C. odoratus is resistant to certain herbicides and common weed in agricultural areas [22].
 Although there is sufficient information about heavy metals removal with experimental constructed wetlands, there is little information about C. odoratus removal of Cr and Zn from industrial wastewater and its resilience and potential to accumulate heavy metals.

 Through phytoremediation processes the plants and their associated rhizospheric microbes, treatment environmental contaminants with heavy metals, organic substances, or industrial wastes.
-The contaminants can be uptake (absorbed) from soil or water and distribute into the plant tissues [26].
+The contaminants can be uptake (absorbed) from soil or water and distribute into the plant tissues [24].
 This relation can be quantified through Bioconcentration Factor (BCF).
-When the contaminants are transported from roots until shoots the translocation phenomena occur and can be calculated like Translocation Factor (TF) according to with relation between of the aerial parts concentrations and roots concentrations [16].
-Values of BCFs and TFs show whether macrophytes are tolerant (BCF and TF of 0.1-1), accumulator (BCF > 1 and TF > 1), or hyper-accumulator. if additionally, the concentrations of metals in the plant exceed 0.1% by weight of dry plant [24].
+When the contaminants are transported from roots until shoots the translocation phenomena occur and can be calculated like Translocation Factor (TF) according to with relation between of the aerial parts concentrations and roots concentrations [15].
+Values of BCFs and TFs show whether macrophytes are tolerant (BCF and TF of 0.1-1), accumulator (BCF > 1 and TF > 1), or hyperaccumulator, if additionally, the concentrations of metals in the plant exceed 0.1% by weight of dry plant [13].